Icey067/Android-Notes-App/README.md

 | :---: | :---: |
 | ![Notes App Screenshot](images/2nd.jpg) | ![Notes App Screenshot](images/1st.jpg) |

-*To add your own screenshots, take a screenshot from the emulator, drag it into your project's root folder in Android Studio, commit and push it, and then update the `src=""` path.*

 ## 🛠️ Built With

 This project is built using the latest technologies in the Android ecosystem: